 Clinical trial participants value consistent engagement from research staff.
-Knowing they can speak to someone for advice and support is invaluable, from the clinical trial’s recruitment phase to the end of the study.
-But we know it can be difficult for sites to achieve the level of engagement people want and value.
+Knowing they can speak to someone for advice and support is invaluable, from the recruitment phase to the end of the study.
+But we know it can be difficult for study sites to achieve the level of engagement people want and value.

 • Kristin Faber, Vice President of Clinical Trial Patient Recruitment at Spectrum Science